sfigg/commercialization-public/customize/enterprise/unified-write-filter.md

 The default overlay size is 1GB.
 When planning device rollouts, we recommend optimizing the overlay size to fit your needs.

 As the drive overlay fills up the available RAM, device performance can be reduced.
-Users will eventually be prompted to reboot the device or to run a script to clear the overlay.
+Users are warned that they're running out of free space, and will eventually be prompted to reboot the device or to run a script to clear the overlay.
 After the overlay is cleared, all writes/changes made after the overlay was applied will be gone.

 Figuring out the right size for the overlay depends on:
 * Device usage patterns.